Here are six top tips that should help you improve yours - and therefore your chances of borrowing in future:

 MoneySuperMarket’s Eligibility Checker allows you to understand which types are credit cards you’ll be likely to be accepted for without leaving a mark on your credit file.
 It can also help you compare a range of credit builder cards in minutes, making it easy for you to work out which would suit you best.

 Finally, if you’re finding it impossible to get a market-leading credit card, you could try a credit builder credit card designed to improve your credit rating instead.

 The APRs on these cards are high and you should therefore avoid borrowing on them by paying off your balance in full each month.
 But by using one and proving you can handle credit responsibly, you will help to build up a positive credit history that might make it easier for you to obtain cheaper credit in future.

 This is also important if you’ve never borrowed money in the past, as having no credit history can prove as troublesome as having a ‘bad’ credit history when it comes to obtaining a loan, credit card or mortgage.

-When you use MoneySuperMarket’s Smart Search tool, you can search for cards without affecting your credit score.
+When you use MoneySuperMarket’s Eligibility Checker tool, you can search for cards without affecting your credit score.
 It gives you results based on the cards we think you’ll get approval for, it’s fast and easy to use, and you won’t damage your credit score because you can avoid applying for the cards you are unlikely to get.

 We match your credit file to the cards we think you are eligible for, rather than you applying and possibly being declined, listing the features of the card and how likely you are to be approved by the lender.
 This makes your decision better informed, and protects your credit score as much as possible.